 MOD B/18/10#10924

-8 1.6 In implementing the principles of these Regulations, administrations* should comply with, to the greatest extent practicable, the relevant CCITT Recommendations, including any Instructions forming part of or derived from these Recommendations.
+8 1.6 In implementing the principles of these Regulations there should be compliance with, to the greatest extent practicable, the relevant ITU Recommendations.

 Reasons: Administrations are no longer the only players which should comply, to the greatest extent possible, with the technical Recommendations of the ITU.
 The scope is also increased from ITU-T Recommendations to ITU Recommendations, as there are also ITU-R Recommendations which should be implemented in order to achieve global interconnection and interoperability of telecommunications.
 There is no need to mention “Instructions”.
 Additionally, Brazil agrees that the Recommendations of the ITU shall not be made obligatory by the ITRs.